The "Small Crater" is the smallest among the 3 major geologic depression forms known as "craters" (Makhtesh) in the Negev desert.

 Makhtesh Katan is 7km long and 4 km wide.
 The lowest point of the crater (on the east side) is 13m below sea level, while the lookout point (marked by a yellow square on its south-west rim) is 480m above sea level.

-You can reach the lookout point by walking about 2KM from the parking place, which is accessible by passenger cars from the road leading the Ma'ale Akrabim (Scorpion Ascent).
+You can reach the lookout point by walking about 2KM from the parking place, which is accessible by passenger cars from the road #227 leading to Ma'ale Akrabim (Scorpion Ascent).

 Prehistory - Phase 1 (190 Million - 5 million years ago)